neary-ai/neary/README.md

   - Open conversations in tabs
   - Organize conversations into Spaces
   - Manage conversations on the fly with slash commands
-  - Integrated file manager for document search
+  - Embedded file manager for document search
-  - App-like experience in iOS and Android with an integrated PWA
+  - App-like experience in iOS and Android through a PWA

 - ### A Plugin System With Tentacles 🐙
   - Deeply integrated, with full control over context